 What is Convergence Insufficiency?

 Convergence insufficiency disorder interferes with a person’s ability to see, read, learn, and work at near (close distances).
-In the past, convergence insufficiency disorder has often gone undetected because testing is not included in pediatrician’s eye tests; school screenings; or basic eye exams1.
+In the past, convergence insufficiency disorder has often gone undetected because testing is not included in pediatrician’s eye tests; school screenings; or basic eye exams.

 What is Vision Therapy?